 After an application process, approximately 20 senior engineering students are selected at the beginning of each Fall semester.
 The team designs the car during the Fall semester, and manufactures it during the Spring.
 Once the car is built, it is rigorously tested up until competition.

 With 1,000 points available, teams and vehicles are tested across 8 events split into two sub categories: static (325 pts) and dynamic (675 pts) events.
 The static events consist of Business Presentation (75), Cost (100), and Design (150), and are intended to judge the students themselves on their engineering and business skills.
 The dynamic events consist of Acceleration (100), Skid-pad (75), Autocross (125), Endurance (275), and Efficiency (100) with the goal of thoroughly testing the vehicles’ dynamic capabilities.

 For more information regarding FSAE competition, please visit the official SAE International website.

 2009-2011: FSAE HYBRID, New Hampshire

-For the 2018-2019 academic year, the team has been split into 5 basic sub-systems: Aerodynamics, Chassis, Powertrain, Electrical, and Suspension.
+The team is split into 5 basic sub-systems: Aerodynamics, Chassis, Powertrain, Electrical, and Suspension.
 The team also has a separate driver team who focus on developing skills in order to extract the most from the car at the competition.

 Starting in 2013, the Texas A&M began to finally dedicate a team solely to developing an aerodynamics package.
 The Aerodynamics team is responsible for developing the front and rear wings as well as any other aerodynamic devices deemed necessary.
 The team interfaces with the Chassis and Suspension teams in order to determine appropriate mounting positions, geometry, and to consider additional forces due to aerodynamic devices such as drag and downforce.